eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 for example be the result of a critical security issue.
 This leads to the **Suspended** state.
 The issuing Member State can unsuspend the Wallet Solution, bringing the Solution back to the **Valid** state.
-The issuing Member State can also decide to completely withdraw the Wallet Solution, which brings the Wallet Solution in the **Withdrawn** state.
+The issuing Member State can also decide to completely cancel the Wallet Solution, which brings the Wallet Solution in the **Cancelled** state.

-A Wallet Unit that is part of a suspended or withdrawn Wallet Solution Provider cannot request the issuance of a PID or attestation.
+A Wallet Unit that is part of a suspended or cancelled Wallet Solution Provider cannot request the issuance of a PID or attestation.
 Nor will a PID or attestation presented by such a Wallet Unit be accepted by a Relying Party.